meooow25/samsort/HOWTO.md

 > [!TIP]
 >
 > Avoid `Data.List`'s `sort` and `sortBy` when a large number of elements need
 > to be fully sorted and performance is a concern.
-Sorting lists in inherently
+Sorting lists is quite
 > inefficient.
 Put the elements in a mutable array and use this (or some other)
 > sorting library instead.